danja/foowiki/README.md

 Next download Fuseki according to the [instructions](http://jena.apache.org/documentation/serving_data/).
 Then adjust the configuration according to your setup and run it.
 There are three files to consider for this:

-1. the Fuseki config file - the one provided as FuWiki/etc/seki-config.ttl includes a suitable store definition (called seki)
+1. the Fuseki config file - the one provided as fuwiki/etc/seki-config.ttl includes a suitable store definition (called seki)
-2. a script to run Fuseki pointing at its config file - the one provided as FuWiki/etc/run-fuseki.bat should help as a starting point
+2. a script to run Fuseki pointing at its config file - the one provided as fuwiki/etc/run-fuseki.bat should help as a starting point
-3. the FuWiki config file, FuWiki/js/config.js - the one provided is the one I use against the two files above
+3. the FuWiki config file, fuwiki/js/config.js - the one provided is the one I use against the two files above

+### Checking Fuseki
 Assuming you have a setup close to this, opening http://localhost:3030 should take you to the Fuseki pages.
 Click on Control Panel.
 When offered, select the /seki dataset.
 You should now see Fuseki's raw SPARQL interface.

+### Bootstrap Data
-It's easiest to bootstrap the Wiki with a few pages, so go to File upload at the bottom of the SPARQL interface and enter the wiki graph name '''http://hyperdata.it/wiki''' and upload fuwiki/examples/pages.ttl
+It's easiest to bootstrap the Wiki with a few pages.
+Open http://localhost:3030/fuwiki/index.html in a browser and go to Upload RDF at the bottom of the page, click Select Files and navigate to fuwiki/examples/pages.ttl, select it then click Upload.
+(Currently you will need to use the back button to get back to http://localhost:3030/fuwiki/index.html and refresh the browser to see the page list).

-You may wish to customise the graph name, it's specified in FuWiki/js/config.js.
+You may wish to customise the graph name, it's specified in fuwiki/js/config.js.
 If so, either do a search/replace in pages.ttl or skip the file upload and go straight to a (non-existent) page by pointing your browser at a URL of the form '''http://localhost:3030/fuwiki/page.html?uri=http://hyperdata.it/wiki/Hello%20World'''.

 ## Using FuWiki
 Opening http://localhost:3030/fuwiki/index.html in a browser will display a list of pages in the Wiki.
 From there it should be self-explanatory, if not, let me know.